Several of the defenses that we use to help clients beat DUI charges in Colorado are to show that:

 However, not everyone’s lungs absorb alcohol from the blood at the same rate.
 Colorado uses an average rate — or “partition ratio” – that assumes that the amount of alcohol in 2,100 milliliters of your breath is the same as the amount of alcohol in 1 milliliter of your blood.

-In Colorado, you are permitted to present evidence of partition ratio variations to the jury.
+In Colorado, you can present evidence of partition ratio variations to the jury.
 So an expert witness who understands the science of DUI breath tests and can explain them clearly can make a huge difference in the outcome of your case, particularly when your BAC is at or close to one of the following thresholds:

 - .02% BAC for a UDD,